unlhcc/puppet-infiniband/README.md

 * Additional facts for IB firmware version, card model, etc.
 * Refactor the infiniband facts to be dynamic based on ports found
-* Manage the ibacm service
-* Use the anchor pattern and separate the install, config and service resources into separate classes